btrettel/bmtreport/diction/README.md

 # bmtreport diction files

+- TODO: Make *warning* diction file to identify things which are not necessarily wrong but could indicate that something is wrong.
+Run this less frequently; bmt.diction is intended to identify likely errors, not simply possible errors.

 ## text

 - TODO: Pinker talk: minimize hedging: somewhat, fairly, nearly, seemingly, in part, relatively, comparatively, predominantly, to some extent, so to speak, presumably, virtually, literally.
 Not sure I agree with him.
 I think hedging is honest.